Part I - add Organisation Identifiers

 name of the organisation that received the grant.
 Click on the arrow next to the column

 Now you need to add the Find that Charity reconciliation service.
 This is a web service that will recieve data from OpenRefine (in this case the name of a charity) and tries to match it to an entity.
-It returns a list of possible matches, and allows us to extract the ID of each match (in this case the charity number).
+It returns a list of possible matches, and allows us to extract the ID of each match (in this case the organisation identifier).

-You'll see a list with just "charity" on the left hand side (you might need to hide the sidebar).
-You can leave the default options (at the moment findthatcharity doesn't take any additional properties to help matching, but this might be something we add later).
+On the right hand side there is an option of sending additional properties to Find that Charity along with the name - at the moment it doesn't take any additional properties to help matching, but this might be something we add later.

 have lots of records.
 OpenRefine will batch up charities and send a few at a time